 Established in 2003, the Patsy Takemoto Mink Education Foundation aims to carry on some of Mink's most ardent commitments: educational access, opportunity, and equity for low-income women, especially mothers; and educational enrichment for children.
 In 2017, the Foundation will offer five Education Support Awards of up to $5000 each to assist low-income women with children who are pursuing post-secondary education.
 Awardees will be notified in late October.

-- Information about 2016 application process is available HERE.
+- Information about 2017 application process will be available in April HERE.

 - 2013 awardee Asmara Gebre, University of San Francisco ’14 received a medal at commencement!
 Read about it HERE.